 What is Social phobia?

-Social phobia, also called social anxiety disorder, is characterized by an excessive fear of humiliation or embarrassment in various social settings, such as public speaking, urinating in a public restroom (also called shy bladder), and speaking to a date.
 A generalized type of social phobia is often a chronic and disabling condition that is characterized by a phobic avoidance of most social situations.
 This type of social phobia can be difficult to distinguish from avoidant personality disorder.
 Like panic disorder, social phobia is a common, frequently severe anxiety disorder that can cause significant work and social impairment.

 How is it diagnosed?